 Guided Town History Walks

 The Civic Society offers guided walks with knowledgeable Town Guides who explain the history of the town and point out significant buildings.
 Walks are 60 to 90 minutes long, and start and finish at the Memorial by the Parish Church in the Market Place.
 Walks can also be arranged at your request at any time in daylight hours.
-Contact info@townwalkscirencester.uk or call William on 01285 885090/ 07922044442.
+Contact info@townwalkscirencester.uk or call Rob on 07771998182.
 Civic Society website.
 The Civic Society have also produced a town walk leaflet which is on sale at the Local Information Centre.

 Ramblers Walks